Lithill/Brain-Worms/README.md

 3.
 	1. Expected behaviour: Worm animations are always visible when requested by the code
    2. Actual bevahiour: Sometimes some picked worm animations are skipped, even though they are not repeats of the previous picked worm
-   3. Solution: Are there worm gaps because it's taking away the class that it previously gave?
-Or trying to apply a class to one that already has the class, and therefore toggles it off instead of animating?
+   3. Solution: There seemed to be worm gaps because instead of animating, it was toggling off .slide from worms it had previously been applied to.
+Applying toggle again at the end of the function helped with this.

 4.

-	1. Expected behaviour:
+	1. Expected behaviour: Worm animations don't have a gap between them
-   2. Actual bevahiour:
+   2. Actual bevahiour: Sometimes there was a second gap with no worm animation
-   3. Solution:
+   3. Solution: Take out the code that skipped animation if the same worm had been animated previously.
+Instead insert if statement detailing what to do in this instance, and adding or subtracting from randomWormNumbr before running the animateWorm function.

 5.